-Do you ever wonder what great lesson(s) you’re supposed to have learned from cancer?
+Have you ever wondered what great lesson(s) you’re supposed to have learned from cancer?

-This is another cancer expectation that’s out there and continuously perpetuated.
-We’re supposed to learn from and therefore potentially be grateful for the life “detour” that is cancer are we not?
+After all, this is another cancer expectation that’s out there and continuously perpetuated.
+We’re supposed to learn from and therefore potentially be grateful for the life “detour” that is cancer, are we not?
 (No)

 We are supposed to be transformed into a new and improved version of our former selves, right? (not necessarily)